Thumbone1/olivers-picture-book/README.md

 Simply Download, run 'main' in the dist folder, and follow the instructions.
+Note that you need python 3 installed on your computer.